 The name Kernza® comes from the combination of two words.
-The first is the word “Konza”, in recognition of the Konza Prairie Biological Station, where Wes Jackson, co-founder of The Land Institute, had a profound insight–he saw an ecosystem that suffered little loss and required few inputs and dreamt of an agriculture that mimicked that natural system.
-(It is important to acknowledge that Konza Prairie is itself named for the Kaw Nation people whose homelands are the prairies.)
+The first is the word “Konza”, in recognition of the Konza Prairie Biological Station, where Wes Jackson, co-founder of The Land Institute, saw an ecosystem that suffered little loss and required few inputs and dreamt of an agriculture that mimicked that natural system.
+It is important to acknowledge that Konza Prairie is itself named for the Kaw Nation people, whose homelands are the prairies.
 The second word, of course, is “kernel”, the part of the plant that humans rely on for sustenance.

 Why is Kernza® trademarked?

 Kernza® is trademarked by The Land Institute, a research-based nonprofit organization headquartered in Salina, Kansas in order to protect growers and consumers in the marketplace.
 Annual license agreements with The Land Institute allow growers to sell their grain with the trademarked Kernza® name.
 When grain sold under the Kernza® name is used in a product, the product manufacturer also has the right to use the Kernza® name to describe the product if they choose to enter into a licensing agreement.
 In order to insure the identity of Kernza® grain, acres that are intended for Kernza® production must be registered under an identity-preserved program.
 The Identity Preserve Program ensures that buyers are purchasing non-GMO, food-quality, 100% intermediate wheatgrass grain that was bred for grain production.
 If the name were not protected by a trademark, it could legally be used on products containing only annual grains like wheat, barley, or oats.
 A trademark helps to protect consumers, and ensures that growers are producing a grain that is truly perennial.